Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Analysis

 Our analysis shows that generated backstories can influence the emotion analysis of events in different ways.
 It is important to note that in certain cases, evoking emotions mainly from the backstory is not an inherent drawback.
 In fact, this approach can be essential for eliciting complex emotions that would otherwise remain unexplored.
 Our data contain events with ambiguous emotions as well as events devoid of specific emotion, which could potentially be emotionally charged through contextualization.
 An investigation of our data shows that, if the model shows low uncertainty in emotion analysis for events, this indicates that these events are easier to disambiguate using coherent narratives (\Cref{app:cohcorr}).
 Further distinction between such types of events justifies additional analysis and is a starting point for future work.

-In summary, our analyses underscore the complex interplay between context and emotion evocation, highlighting that the foundation established by a narrative backstory can be critical for the perception and experience of particular emotions, while also revealing distinctive pathways for how emotions manifest within narrative frameworks.
+In summary, our analyses underscore the complex interplay between context and emotion evocation, highlighting that the foundation established by a narrative backstory can be critical for the perception and experience of particular emotions, while also revealing distinctive pathways for how emotions manifest within narratives.